Furever-Homes/T3A2-Part-A/README.md

 ## User Stories

 ### Persona 1

-**Who**: Pet Adopter
+**Who**: Pet Adopter/Explorer
-**What**: Want to browse pets with images and information about each of them
-**Why**: To explore potential pets that fit in with my lifestyle and preferences
+**What**: Want to browse pets with images and information about each of them (breed, age, activity level, health status) **Why**: To explore potential pets that fit in with my lifestyle and preferences before making a decision

-**REFINEMENT**: Initially lacked filtering options, but was refined to have a filtering option to ensure there wasn't an overwhelming number of pets being displayed
+**REFINEMENT**: Initially lacked filtering options, but was overwhelming.Refined to have a filtering option (pet type, age, activity level, breed) to help users narrow their search and find the most suitable pets faster.

 ### Persona 2

-**Who**: Pet Adopter
+**Who**: The Serious Pet Adopter
 **What**: Want to submit an adoption application
 **Why**: In order to express interest in a particular pet and give necessary details to the shelter

-**REFINEMENT**: Applications include personalised questions such as experience, home environment, other pets to help admins make better decisions
+**REFINEMENT**: Applications initially involved only basic information but were refined to include personalised questions such as experience, home environment, other pets to help admins make better decisions

 ### Persona 3

-**Who**: Pet Adopter
+**Who**: The Planner Pet Adopter
 **What**: Want to save pets to a shortlist of favourites
 **Why**: To be able to revisit the pets I'm interested in and be able to consider how they can fit into my life before committing immediately

+**REFINEMENT**: Initially users could favorite pets, but there was no way to access their saved list, but a favourites section was added where users can view their saved pets

 ### Persona 4

-**Who**: Shelter Admin
+**Who**: Shelter Admin- Decision Maker
 **What**: Need to review adoption applications for people looking to adopt pets **Why**: To ensure we match pets with suitable homes, which are responsible and prepared to host

-**REFINEMENT**: Sorting applications allocated to particular pets to compare applicants to ensure the pets are matched with the best suited home and no application is overlooked
+**REFINEMENT**: Sorting applications allocated to particular pets to group applications by pet, making it easier to compare applicants and make sure each pet goes to the best home.

 ### Persona 5

-**Who**: Shelter Admin
+**Who**: Shelter Admin - The Caretaker
 **What**: Need to add new pets to the system
 **Why**: To allow people to browse and apply for pets

 **REFINEMENT**: Inclusion of images as well as descriptions that include breed and health details and availablity status.
-Pets now have the status (available, considering applicants, adopted) on their profiles.
+Pets now have the status (available, considering applicants, adopted) on their profiles to provide more transparency to adopters.

 ## Wireframes